top of page

 Co-Executive Director

 Helen has been an avid recreational tennis player since the young age of ten years old.
 Relocating several times throughout the southeast, tennis has been her one constant, forging impactful friendships on and off the court.
 Helen served as a volunteer for the Adaptive Sports and Recreational Program in Charlotte, NC for 10 years.
 Helen and her family are the founders of the Strokes for Spokes Charity Wheelchair Tennis Tournament, raising over $100,000 in the past 8 years benefiting wheelchair tennis for the Adaptive Sports and Recreational Program.
-She currently is the volunteer Program Coordinator for Wheel Serve Charlotte.
-As Co-Executive Director of Wheel Serve NC, Helen is able to share her love for the game with players of all abilities.
-She also currently serves on the USTA NC Adaptive Tennis Committee.
+She currently is the volunteer Program Co-Coordinator for Wheel Serve Charlotte.
+As the Co-Executive Director of Wheel Serve NC, Helen is able to share her love for the game with players of all abilities.
+She also currently serves on the USTA NC Adaptive Tennis Committee, is a member of the USTA NC Wheelchair Tennis Subcommittee as well as a member of the USTA Southern Wheelchair Committee.
 Helen resides in Charlotte, NC with her husband Bill, two daughters, Molly and Megan and their dog, Wilma.

 Candy Pegram.jpg